Why raw responses are risky

 Tool Directory

-Find related browser-only masking tools for structured payloads, requests, tokens, config files, logs, infrastructure secrets, web payloads, security review, and practical guides.
+Find related browser-only masking, generation, extraction, detection, and safe-sharing tools for structured payloads, requests, tokens, config files, logs, infrastructure examples, and developer workflows.